RustyRoboticsBV/TilesetBuilder/README.md

 Your tileset archives can have both prefab tiles and part images.
 If a tile has both a prefab image and part images available, then the prefab is always used (but the parts may still be used to generate other tiles).

-## Planned Features
+## Planned Featuress
 - Adding support for tile variants.
 - Making the generation process configurable in the import window: currently the process is completely fixed and untransparent, limiting its usefulness.

 ## Known Issues
-When you create a tileset resource, delete it, and then create a different tileset with the same filename, the tileset window will still display the old tileset.
+When you create a tileset resource, delete it, and then create a different tileset with the same filename, the old tileset will still be used by the engine.
 Reloading the project fixes this.